-TRAVEL: We have engaged First Nations Travel Agency to negotiate with all airlines for discounted airfare rates.
-To request a quote, please click
+TRAVEL: We have engaged First Nations Travel Agency to negotiate with all the relevant stakeholders for hotel rates.

-Indigenous Conference Services is proud to announce that we have established a partnership with First Nations Travel Australia.
-First Nations Travel Australia (FNT) is the first Aboriginal and Torres Strait Islander owned travel agency, offering a full range of travel and accommodation services.
-As we are all aware that the hidden cost of attending a conference is travel and accommodation, First Nations Travel Agency specialises in providing Indigenous and non-Indigenous communities and individuals with the lowest available airfares and accommodation to delegates attending Indigenous conferences throughout Australia.
+First Nations Travel Agency (FNT), is a subsidiary of ICS Australia being the first Aboriginal owned travel agency, offering a full range of travel and accommodation services.
+As we are all aware of the hidden cost of attending a conference is travel and accommodation, First Nations Travel Agency specialises in providing Indigenous and non-Indigenous communities and individuals with the lowest available airfares and accommodation to delegates attending Indigenous conferences throughout Australia.